Our Unique Approach to Admissions

 Special Programmes are meant for students seeking a broad liberal arts education in addition to professional training in law or medicine.
 Please pay special attention to the specific application requirements for each programme.

 Double Degree Programme (DDP) applicants must apply to Faculty of Law, NUS and Yale-NUS College separately, and gain admission to both.
-Applicants to DDP are required to complete a short ‘Double Degree Programme with Law Interest Essay’, through the “Application Status Page” by May 1.
+Applicants to DDP are required to complete a short ‘Double Degree Programme with Law Interest Essay’, through the Yale-NUS Applicant Status Page.
 Shortlisted applicants will be invited for two separate interviews: one for Yale-NUS College and another for the NUS Faculty of Law.
 A small cohort of students will be offered admission to DDP based on successful admission to both Yale-NUS and Faculty of Law, NUS.
 Learn more.

 Yale-NUS & Duke-NUS Liberal Arts and Medicine Pathway